malcommac/malcommac/README.md

 - 🐦 [Follow me on Twitter](http://twitter.com/danielemargutti)

 ## ❤️ Support OSs
-*Hi fellow developer!*
 You know, maintaing and developing tools consumes resources and time.
 While I enjoy making them **your support is foundamental to allow me continue its development**.

-If you are using one of my work please consider the following options:

 - [**Make a donation with PayPal**](https://www.paypal.com/paypalme/danielemargutti/20)
 - [**Become a Sponsor**](https://github.com/sponsors/malcommac)
 - [Follow Me](https://github.com/malcommac)

 ## 🚀 Open Source

-I strongly believe in knowledge sharing; since several years I'm an active contributor in Open Source panorama by creating and maintaining widely used libraries, especially for iOS.
-This is the list of actively maintained libraries (full list is [here](https://github.com/malcommac?tab=repositories)):

 ### [SwiftDate](https://github.com/malcommac/SwiftDate)
 With over 3 milion of downloads on CocoaPods, since 2015 SwiftDate is the #1 toolkit to parse, validate, manipulate, compare and display dates, time & timezones in Swift.
 Fully documented with 90% of code coverage this is the preferred solution to work with datetime on iOS, but it also compatible with macOS and Linux operating systems (partially).